 - Does it make sense to carry on the same OKRs to the next quarter?

-- Are there any ways to improve the OKR process?
+- Are there any ways to improve the OKR process and the upcoming OKR cycle?

 Fundamentally, the end of the quarter period should be used to synthesize your learnings and adjust for the next quarter.
 This will include what you need to do to better achieve your OKRs next quarter, in addition to improvements to the OKR process.

-Once you have completed this analysis, you can then set more informed OKRs and create a better OKR implementation plan.
+Once you have completed this analysis, you can then set more informed quarterly OKRs, improve OKR planning, and create a better OKR implementation plan.

 Common mistakes at the end of the quarter: